bigindian/website/README.md

 Contribute
 ----------
 We love you!
 Why not show us some love back?
-Contribute to the development of Kuwait & Me any way you possibly can.
+Contribute to the development of the site any way you possibly can.
 Developers can read the [contributions](CONTRIBUTION.md) file for more information on how to contribute.

 Donations are accepted via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VVPBN75GCJ854) and help keep our servers running for you.